-Neither the USMCA (NAFTA) or USCIS define how a TN visa holder must be paid.
-They simply state that there must be a contractual/employment arrangement between a foreign national and a U.S. entity.
-Only self-employment through a U.S. company is barred.
+Neither the USMCA (NAFTA) nor USCIS defines how a TN visa holder must be paid.
+They simply state that there must be employment or contractual, arrangements between a foreign national and a US entity.
+Only self-employment through a US company is barred.
 This means a TN visa holder can be paid either on a W2 or 1099.
-The arrangements for wages is between the TN visa holder and the contracting party in the United States.
-Many I.T. professionals and Management Consultants opt to be paid via a 1099 through their foreign company.
+The arrangements for wages are between the TN visa holder and the contracting party in the United States.
+Many I.T. professionals and Management Consultants opt to be paid via 1099 through their foreign company.
 In fact, a Management Consultant is typically paid as an independent contractor.

-In what type of arrangements can a TN Visa holder be contractor?
+In what type of arrangements can a TN Visa holder be a contractor (1099)?

 We most often see TN Visa holders as contractors (1099) under the Management Consultant profession.
 However, it is also common to be an independent contractor as an I.T. professional.
 This does not mean that other TN Visa holders cannot be contractors on 1099.
 As long as the TN visa professional is not engaged in self-employment, remuneration is between the U.S. employer and the TN Visa professional.